With changing public sentiment regarding business, it’s important for companies to explore ethics and compliance in their use of incentive programs.

 Structuring Your Program Around Legitimate Ethical Concerns

-Now that we’ve established that incentive programs are legal and ethical in concept, we need to make sure that our incentive program is structured in such a way that accomplishes its goals, while avoiding any unintended consequences.
+Now that we’ve established that incentive programs are legal and ethical in concept, we need to make sure that our incentive program is structured in such a way that accomplishes its goals while avoiding any unintended consequences.
 For certain industries, one of the most important aspects of their brand is their ability to act as trusted advisors to their clients.
 Failure to do so compromises their overall integrity and the value of their brand.

-For companies that work in insurance, medical and pharmaceutical sales, and manufacturers who work with the government, there are a couple key questions we need to look at when structuring an incentive program.
+For companies that work in insurance, medical and pharmaceutical sales, and manufacturers who work with the government, there are a couple of key questions we need to look at when structuring an incentive program.